sebsciarra/guelphdown/README.md

 I wrote my thesis using `guelphdown`, which can be viewed [here](https://atrium.lib.uoguelph.ca/xmlui/bitstream/handle/10214/27543/Sciarra_Sebastian_%20202304_PhD.pdf?sequence=1&isAllowed=y).
 Note that `guelphdown` only produces PDF versions of theses.
-In the sections that follow, I will explain the following four components to using `guelphdown`:
+In the sections that follow, I will explain the following five components to using `guelphdown`:

 1)  Installation